EMPLOYER PAID PENSION PLAN OF 29.25% OF YOUR ANNUAL SALARY!

 Provides care to acutely and critically ill patients, in a highly technical and ongoing monitoring environment.
 These patients are facing life-threatening problems with varying needs, which require extensive medication protocols and therapies.
 Provides direct and individualized nursing care to patients based on the application of scientific nursing principles.

-Graduation from an accredited school of nursing and one year current (within the past five (5) years) critical care experience in a similar facility.
+One (1) year current critical care experience in a similar facility.

 Current License by the Nevada State Board of Nursing to Practice as a Registered Nurse, Basic Life support (BLS) certification, and Advanced Cardiac Life Support Certification (ACLS).

 Additional Certifications required either at hire or within 12 months of hire for:

 Burn Care Unit (BCU): Pediatric Advanced Life Support (PALS); Trauma Nurse Core Curriculum (TNCC): Advanced Burn Life Support (ABLS).

 Trauma ICU (TICU): Trauma Nurse Core Curriculum (TNCC); Advanced Burn Life Support (ABLS)